-This heavy Native American stamped Sterling silver ring was hand made by Navajo artist Darryl Becenti.
+This heavy Native American stamped Sterling silver ring was hand made by the late Navajo artist Darryl Becenti.
 The ring is set with a natural Number 8 turquoise stone, which is a pale robin's egg blue with webbed matrix.
 Then the ring is completely covered with deep stamp-work and applied fancy repousse and silver bead work.
 This ring works well for either a man or a woman.

 The ring measures 1-inch wide at the front and narrows to 1/4-inch wide at the back.
 The ring weighs 18.3 grams and is a very comfortable ring to wear.
 Because of the wide band, the ring stays put on your finger (no twisting or turning).
 Size 10-1/2.

 Brand new in perfect condition.
 It is stamped sterling and has Darryl Becenti's hallmark.
 Gift box & Certificate of Authenticity included.

 Darryl Becenti was born in 1957 in Gallup.
 New Mexico and raised in Mexican Springs.
 He was taught silver work by his brothers-in-law, David & Leroy Reeves in 1980.
 Darryl was also a sand painter and a pencil & ink artist.
 He passed away recently.